ctds-usyd/library-webscraping/_episodes/04-lxml.md

 # Recap
 Here is what we have learned so far:

-* We can use XPath queries to select what elements on a page to scrape.
+* We can use XPath or CSS selectors to select what elements on a page to scrape.
 * We can look at the HTML source code of a page to find how target elements are structured and how to select them.
 * We can use the browser console to try out XPath or CSS selectors on a live site.